cloudflare/wrangler-action/README.md

           echo "******"
 ```

 Set the optional `publish` input to false to skip publishing your Worker project and secrets.
+Useful in conjunction with pre and post commands.
+For example, if you only wanted to run `wrangler build` against your project:

 ```yaml
 jobs: